Here are the most asked questions about the Post-9/11 GI Bill.

 You may receive a stipend of up to $1,000.00 a year for books, supplies, etc. You will get a lump sum payment in the first month of each quarter, semester, or term.
 The amount of the stipend payable is an amount equal to the fraction of the whole academic year that the quarter, semester, or term represents.

-NOTE: The amount of the monthly housing and book stipends will be paid based on the percentage of maximum benefit payable as noted in a previous question.
+NOTE: The amount of the monthly housing and book stipends will be paid based on the percentage of maximum benefit payable as shown above.

 Let's use a couple of examples to help explain: